While NLUs are the benchmark when it comes to law colleges in India, there are colleges apart from NLUs that are catching up in the race.

 In this sense, if the experience gained by a Non-NLU student and an NLU student is compared, it is obvious that a Non-NLU student would have a more powerful working relationship with the associates and partners and a better understanding of the working styles and communication parameters.

-While being in NLUs give students immense exposure, there is also immense pressure to become successful, and be as well networked and hard working as possible.
-These are great qualities to inculcate, but being with the top students on the country can make anyone anxious.
-Non-NLU universities help with prividing a more suportive environment, with a more diverse population in terms of academic performace as well as goals of the students.
-Anyone looking for a different environment must consider non-NLU univeristies.
+While being in NLUs gives students immense exposure, there is also immense pressure to become successful, and be as well networked and hard working as possible.
+These are great qualities to inculcate, but being with the top students in the country can make anyone anxious.
+Non-NLU universities help with providing a more supportive environment, with a more diverse population in terms of academic performance as well as goals of the students.
+Anyone looking for a different environment must consider non-NLU universities.

 For anyone in the legal profession, it is important to constantly learn and build a resume.
 NLU students often forget to be consistent as a bit aim is fulfilled the moment they get into NLUs.
 Non-NLU students can use this lack of legacy to their advantage, and start planning, developing and executing their plans tending to extracurriculars, publications, internships, participating in moots and other events.
 There’s also extremely experienced faculty to learn from.

-While there are various advantages, often the uncertainty around placements and exorbitant fees make for barrier to attending Non-NLU law colleges / universities.
+While there are various advantages, often the uncertainty around placements and exorbitant fees make for barriers to attending Non-NLU law colleges / universities.